ChaiBapchya/books/README.md

 1. The Six thinking hats - Edward Bono
 1. “Getting Things Done: The Art of Stress-Free Productivity”, David Alle
 1. ~~**Originals: How Non-Conformists Move the World: Adam Grant, Sheryl Sandberg**~~
+1. Outliers
+1. 21 lessons for the 21st century by yuval noah harari

 ### Business / Leadership
 1. Option B - Sheryl Sandberg
 2. power of moments
+3. Zero To One by Peter Thiel
 4. barking up wrong tree
 5. the four
 6. reset ellen pao